lievcin/header_extractor/README.md

 ## Setup

-The project requires Python3 and a few libraries and it is therefore recommended that a code environment is created for it.
+First, copy the project files into a folder and, in the terminal go to this folder.
+Then, you have two options to get started, since the project requires Python 3.6 and a few libraries you may not have on your machine.
+Follow one of the following:

+#### 1. Local code environment
+Assumption you already have Python 3 on your machine, if not please install.
 -   Install virtualenv (if needed) :
     `pip3 install virtualenv`
 -   from the project root folder, create environment